Key Product Ingredients

-Whether you use makeup with SPF already in it or a separate product (like our eco-friendly version), remember that skin damage happens all year round – even in winter – so it's important no matter when you're outside.
+Whether you use makeup with SPF already in it or a particular product (like our eco-friendly version), remember that photoaging happens all year round – even in winter – so it's important no matter when you're outside.

 Natural Skincare Products

 It's simple, natural, and earthy.
-Clay beauty masks are Korean-inspired and affordable, making them a fun and easy way to boost skin’s clarity and get rid of unwanted buildup.
-The absorbent properties of clay help remove oils that cause acne and can reduce redness on sensitive skin.
+Clay beauty masks are Korean-inspired and affordable, making them a fun and easy way to boost skin clarity and eliminate unwanted buildup.
+In addition, the absorbent properties of clay help remove oils that cause acne and reduce redness on sensitive skin.